FK Partizan: The brief return – the first European trophy (1976–1982)

 On 11 July 1976, in Ljubljana, Partizan played the last game of the season against Olimpija and needed a win to clinch the title ahead of rivals Hajduk Split.
 In the last second before the final whistle, Nenad Bjeković scored the winning goal and Partizan won 0–1.
 The seventh championship trophy was finally won, after full decade of waiting, by the new generation of players, such as Momčilo Vukotić, Bjeković, Rešad Kunovac, Ilija Zavišić, Refik Kozić, Ivan Golac, Radmilo Ivančević, Boško Đorđević, Nenad Stojković.
-Partizan then won its eighth title in 1977–78, enforced with Nikica Klinčarski, Petar Borota, Slobodan Santrač, Aleksandar Trifunović, Xhevat Prekazi and Pavle Grubješić.
+Partizan then won its eighth title in 1977–78, enforced with Nikica Klinčarski, Petar Borota, Slobodan Santrač, Aco Trifunović, Dževad Prekazi and Pavle Grubješić.
 That same year, Partizan won its first European trophy, the Mitropa Cup.
 The Black & Whites finished first in Group A, ahead of Perugia and Zbrojovka Brno and defeated Hungarian side Honvéd in the finals, 1–0.
 Its manager was Ante Mladinić.
 Unexpectedly, the following 1978–79 season turned out to be the worst in Partizan history: they finished 15th in the league, barely avoiding relegation with a 4–2 victory against Budućnost in the last fixture.
 The new crisis was serious, which reflected in the results next season, when Partizan finished 13th.
 It took a two more seasons, but Partizan eventually recovered.